Egypt's Sisi: extremists destroying the region, threaten the world

 The government has declared the Brotherhood a terrorist group, but the Brotherhood says it is a peaceful movement.

-The former army chief warned that the Sinai could turn into a base for “terrorism”, destabilizing Egypt and the region.
+The former army chief warned that the Sinai could turn into a base for “terrorism”, destabilising Egypt and the region.

 Most of Sisi’s speech focused on efforts to revive the economy and fix state finances, which have been battered by more than three years of political turmoil.